Santiago Missionary Disciples

 An evangelizing community gets involved by word and deed in people’s daily lives; it bridges distances... and it embraces human life, touching the suffering flesh of Christ in others.
 (Pope Francis, Evangelii Gaudium, 24)

 Missionary Disciples walk their “Camino”, or journey, at Santiago Retreat Center together.
 They live together, work and study together, and pray together.
 As a result, they come to address a central question of our faith lives: How do we build relationships with others upon Christ?
 Prayer is the bedrock of intentional community for the Missionary Disciples.
-Each day begins and ends with communal prayer, as Missionary Disciples grow closer together in common worship.
-Missionary Disciples also build community in the beautiful natural conditions that surround Santiago Retreat Center.
-They have time to explore the property, relax on nearby beaches, and familiarize themselves with the rich Catholic history of Orange County and the LA area.
+Each day begins and ends with communal prayer.
+Missionary Disciples build community in the beautiful national forest that surrounds Santiago Retreat Center.
+They also have time to explore nearby beaches and familiarize themselves with the rich Catholic history of Orange County and the LA area.
 Through communal prayer, exploration, and living, Missionary Disciples learn to bridge distances and embrace human life among one another.

-Communal Life of Prayer, Work, and Study Morning Huddle • Weekly Team Meetings
+Communal Life of Prayer, Work, and Study • Morning Huddle

 Finally, an evangelizing community is filled with joy; it knows how to rejoice always...
 Every Christian is challenged, here and now, to be actively engaged in evangelization.
 (Pope Francis, Evangelii Gaudium, 24, 120)

 At Santiago Retreat Center, Missionary Disciples are called to joyful work: work of mind and hands that gives glory to God.
 The central work of Missionary Disciples is to evangelize.
 They engage this mission by preparing for and leading retreats, maintaining and constructing on-site facilities, and participating in event outreach.
-All of Missionary Disciples’ work - from operating heavy machinery to cleaning the main office to managing young adult ministry - is aimed at growth in relationship with God.
+All of Missionary Disciples’ participate in all aspects of life at Santiago, always aimed at growth in relationship with God.

 Preparation and Facilitation of Santiago Retreats and Events • On-site Facility Maintenance • Outreach to Schools, Catholic Groups, and Parishes • Evangelization • Professional Development